Chapter 3: Any Other World

-"Oh my god, it is impossible to have a normal conversation with you two," the maroon chupadore groused, rubbing at his muzzle slowly.
+"Oh my god, it is impossible to have a normal conversation with you two," Simmons groused, rubbing at his muzzle slowly.
 He shook his head a bit, then glanced into both cells with an expression that barely masked his concern.
 "Look...while I might...normally come across as a little bit excited to learn aliens are real--"

 "Just a little bit?"
 Grif interjected in a dry monotone.
 "Barely a twitch from it, eh?"

 "Fuck off, Grif."
-Simmons shot his fellow soldier a scowl before self-consciously poking at his impacted chest armor.
+Simmons shot the smirking chupadore a scowl before self-consciously poking at his impacted chest armor.
 "The point is that...I mean...what's the point of...of all this?"

 Donut looked confused, tapping at his chin thoughtfully.
 "Um...well, you said we should lock up these two so they don't try to kill us?
 But I can let them back out if you want!
-There's still time to get tea ready for five of us!"
+There's still time to get tea ready for five!"